This article may contain compensated links. See our full disclosure here

 We like the natural pool and seafood dishes at Bagni Salvatore but you can’t go past historic Marameo Beach with its retro changing boxes and elegant pier bar and restaurant.
 Skip the food here though and have a cocktail instead.

 Where else but Italy can you swim in the shadows of Ancient Roman ruins?
 At Bagni della Regina Giovanna there is a small free beach and a protected bay with clear sparkling waters.
 To get there take the local bus to Capo di Sorrento about a 10 minute ride and walk down.
 Note – the path is quite steep so may not be suitable for those with mobility issues.

 Should you have a little more time, take the local SITA bus to Marina Cantone/Nerano.
 Here you’ll find a gorgeous bay overlooking the Tyrrhenian Sea where you can eat lunch on the waterfront and soak up the amazing views.
-The bus takes you through little villages with olive groves and lemon trees and see the grapes growing for the local wines.
-It only costs a few euro takes about 45 minutes.
+The bus takes you through little villages with olive groves and lemon trees and you can see the grapes growing for the local wines.
+It only costs a few Euro takes about 45 minutes.

 Hotels with pools

 Should you be visiting in summer and your accommodation does not have a pool, you can visit these hotels and enjoy the facilities for a fee.